Visualizing the Los Angeles wildfires in maps and charts

 The Palisades and Eaton fires have already climbed to the top of the list of most destructive fires in LA County history, and currently sit in the No. 3 and No. 4 slots on the list of most destructive wildfires in the entire state of California’s history, since at least 1991.

-Firefighters have been able to stop significant growth of the Eaton Fire, but it has already burned about 10,600 acres and damaged or destroyed more than 1,000 structures.
-The Eaton Fire has also been blamed for five deaths and is still at 0% containment, Los Angeles County Fire Chief Anthony Marrone said.
+Firefighters have been able to stop significant growth of the Eaton Fire, but it has already burned about 14,000 acres.

 The Palisades Fire has spread at an alarming rate, burning more than 20,000 acres by Friday afternoon.